danilo-paula/PotentialMethods_GRARED_python/README.md

 All code and files of this git, with the exception of parts of code or files with authorship attributed to other authors, can be freely used, modified and distributed under the terms of the MIT License.

-Copyright (C) 2017-2018, Danilo de Paula, Litosphere Geophysics Research Group, Institute of Astronomy, Geophysics and Atmospheric Sciences, University of São Paulo.
+Copyright (C) 2017-2018, Danilo de Paula, Gravimetry, Magnetometry and Gamespectrometry Laboratory, Institute of Astronomy, Geophysics and Atmospheric Sciences, University of São Paulo.